mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.5.0

-.. function:: capitalize(string: str) -> str

-   Capitalize the first letter of a string using :py:meth:`str.capitalize`.

-   .. versionadded:: 0.5.0

-.. function:: casefold(string: str) -> str

-   Return a casefolded copy of a string using :py:meth:`str.casefold`.

-   .. versionadded:: 0.5.0

-.. function:: center(string: str, width: int[, fillchar: str]) -> str

-   Return centered in a string of length ``width`` using :py:meth:`str.center`.

-   .. versionadded:: 0.5.0

 .. function:: count(value: str | list, sub: any[, start: int[, end: int]]) -> int

    Return the number of occurrences of ``sub`` in ``value`` using :py:meth:`str.count`.